Sorry, this program is not available for local students.

 Professional recognition and certification

 The program is endorsed by the National Accreditation Authority for Translators and Interpreters (NAATI).
-Graduates will be eligible to sit NAATI certification test(s) of varying levels depending on the subjects studied in the program.
+Graduates will be eligible to sit external NAATI certification test(s) at various levels, depending on the courses studied in the program.

 Program and course information